 Certificate Pinning

-Cert pinning means: trust this exact cert (or its public key), nobody else.
-Even if a CA somewhere in the chain gets popped, even if a corporate proxy injects its own root, even if your friendly anti-bot vendor is silently MITMing every request you send, the handshake fails because the key on the wire isn't the one you nailed down.
+Certificate pinning enforces an exact-match check on the peer's cert (or, more usefully, its public key) at the TLS layer.
+Even when a CA somewhere in the chain gets compromised, a corporate proxy injects its own root, or an inspection box silently MITMs every request, the handshake fails because the key on the wire isn't the one nailed down in the client.

-That last case is the one that bites red teamers.
-Plenty of "transparent" inspection boxes on internal networks own a trusted root, so the standard cert chain validates fine.
-Pin the SPKI and the whole game falls apart for them.
+That last case is what matters for red team work.
+Plenty of "transparent" inspection boxes on internal networks own a trusted root, so a standard cert chain validates fine and the request leaks straight into the inspector.
+Pin the SPKI and the inspector's substituted cert no longer matches.

 Pin types